SEQ Level 2 Teaching Swimming to Babies and ToddlersMay 7, 2019 Qualifications

 This qualification is not graded.
 You will either pass or be referred.

-If you’re already a qualified swimming teacher, you do not need to complete the full learning criteria as some aspects will have been covered in the Swim England Level 2 Swimming Teacher qualification.
+If you’re already a qualified swimming teacher, you do not need to complete the full learning criteria as some aspects will have been covered in the SEQ Level 2 Swimming Teacher qualification.
 To see the condensed summary for this qualification, click here.

 Once qualified, your next step is to become a swimming teacher for stages 1-7 of the Swim England Learn to Swim Framework.